Susan Glaspell: Theatre

 While considering new plays to produce, Glaspell discovered Eugene O'Neill, who would eventually be recognized as one of the greatest playwrights in American history.
 Other notables associated with the group include Edna St. Vincent Millay, Theodore Dreiser, and Floyd Dell, Glaspell's friend from the Davenport group.

 After their first two seasons in Provincetown, the players moved their theater to New York City.
 As the company became more successful, playwrights began to view it as a means to get picked up by other, more commercial theatre venues, a violation of the group's original purpose.

 Cook and Glaspell decided to leave the company they founded, which had become 'too successful'.
 Glaspell was by now at the height of her theatre career, with her most recent play, The Verge, bringing the most praise.
 In 1922 Glaspell and Cook moved to Delphi, Greece.
 Cook died there in 1924 of glanders, an infectious disease he caught from his dog.

 From the onset, Glaspell's plays were also published in print form, receiving laudatory reviews by New York's most prestigious periodicals.
 By 1918 Glaspell was already considered one of America's most significant new playwrights.
 In 1920, her plays began to be printed in England by the highly reputable British publisher, Small & Maynard.
 She was even better received there.
 English critics hailed her as a genius and ranked her above O'Neill.
 They compared her favorably to Henrik Ibsen, whom they ranked as the most important playwright since Shakespeare.
 To satisfy demand for Glaspell's writing, a British version of her novel Fidelity was published, going through five editions in five weeks.
 When Inheritors was produced for England in 1925, every leading newspaper and literary magazine published an extensive review, most unanimous in their praise.
-One enthusiastic reviewer claimed, "this play will live when Liverpool is a rubbish heap."
+The reviewer for the Liverpool Echo claimed, "This play will live when Liverpool is a rubbish heap."

 However, the influence and critical success of Glaspell's plays did not translate into financial gain.
 In order to support herself and her husband during their years with the theater, Glaspell continued to submit short stories to top periodicals for publication.
 Literary scholars consider the stories from this period to be her finest.
-It was during her productive time as a playwright that Glaspell also established herself as "a central figure in the development of the modern American short story."
+It was during her productive time as a playwright that Glaspell also established herself as, in the words of biographer Linda Ben-Zvi, "a central figure in the development of the modern American short story."